zeon-studio-portal/barry-portfolio-nextjs/content/sections/testimonials.md

     company: 'Cameron Wenaus '
     quote: >-
       “Barry is a powerhouse.
 He is a fountain of ideas and inspires teams to execute.
-He must have a small nuclear reactor powering him as I've never seen such energy and output from one person before.”
+He must have a small nuclear reactor powering him, as I've never seen such energy and output from one person before.”
   - enable: true
     name: Klaas Weima